jart/scriptus/docs/knownproblems.md

 This means that if you use a library, for example [Datejs](http://www.datejs.com) that adds functions to primitive object prototypes, you will encounter unexpected problems.

 The ghastly workaround to this is to `get` the library and then `eval()` it after every continuation following which you need to use that library's functionality.
 This is needless to say intolerable and I will try and get this fixed soon.
+It's a bug in Scriptus, not in Rhino.

 ##Rhino continuations & nested function calls